All of these can be found on Apple Podcast or Spotify! I also encourage taking a solo search for “guided meditation” to see what else is available!

 In the past (and even sometime now) I spent many, many days running around (both literally and figuratively) like a crazy person.
 Yet at the end of the day, I completed nothing.
 I may have worked a bit on quite a few tasks, but nothing is finished.

+The determining factor is how we choose to delegate our 24 hours.
 We all have the same 1440 minutes to be our best selves daily.

 Time management to the minute can be incredibly helpful for planning your day.
 Especially if you’re new to actually following a schedule, like me. ☺️

 I know this is early and that sucks.
 But something that makes it a bit more enticing is pairing the thing you dislike (waking up early) with something you enjoy (ex. coffee)!

 Another help has been an app I downloaded in December called Sleep Cycle.
 The app runs overnight and monitors your sleep cycle (duuh).
 It is able to track the various levels of sleep (REM sleep, light sleep) and wakes you up while you’re in your lightest sleep level.